tmabraham/UPIT/README.md

 > A fastai/PyTorch package for unpaired image-to-image translation currently with CycleGAN implementation.

 This is a package for training and testing unpaired image-to-image translation models.
-It currently only includes the [CycleGAN model](https://junyanz.github.io/CycleGAN/), but other models will be implemented in the future.
+It currently only includes the [CycleGAN](https://junyanz.github.io/CycleGAN/), [DualGAN](https://arxiv.org/abs/1704.02510), and [GANILLA](https://arxiv.org/abs/2002.05638) models, but other models will be implemented in the future.

 This package uses [fastai](https://github.com/fastai/fastai) to accelerate deep learning experimentation.
 Additionally, [nbdev](https://github.com/fastai/nbdev) was used to develop the package and produce documentation based on a series of notebooks.